Getting Started with Streaming API

 Enable Streaming Topic(s)

-Streaming API can be accessed in Aruba Central from Account Home -> Webhooks -> Streaming.
+Streaming API can be accessed in HPE Aruba Networking Central from Account Home -> Webhooks -> Streaming.
 Streaming APIs table is available in the Streaming page.
 Selecting the subscribe checkbox next to the Topic will allow the subscribers to subscribe to the enabled topic(s).

 Note